Temple Mount: Middle/Late Roman period

 Hadrian had intended the construction of the new city as a gift to the Jews, but since he had constructed a giant statue of himself in front of the Temple of Jupiter and the Temple of Jupiter had a huge statue of Jupiter inside it, there were on the Temple Mount now two enormous graven images, which Jews considered idolatrous.
 It was also customary in Roman rites to sacrifice a pig in land purification ceremonies.
 After the Third Jewish Revolt, all Jews were forbidden on pain of death from entering the city or the surrounding territory around the city.

+In circa 318 CE, the Christian scholar Eusebius wrote that, in his time, stones from the ruined Temple Mount were still being reused in pagan construction projects.
+In his Proof of the Gospel, writes: "It is sad for the eyes to see stones from the Temple itself, and from its ancient sanctuary and holy place, used for the building of idol temples, and of theatres for the populace."
+In the same work he also provided evidence for guided tours in which Christian pilgrims were brought to the Mount of Olives to look out over the ruined Temple Mount.